awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **iam:ResourceTag/*key\-name***
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks that the tag attached to the identity resource \(user or role\) matches the specified key name and value\.
-IAM does not support using the `aws:ResourceTag` global condition key\.
-AWS STS supports both the IAM key and the global key\.
+IAM and AWS STS support both the `iam:ResourceTag` IAM condition key and the `aws:ResourceTag` global condition key\.
-You can add custom attributes to a user or role in the form of a key\-value pair\.
-For more information about IAM tags, see [Tagging IAM users and roles](id_tags.md)\.
-You can use `iam:ResourceTag` to [control access](access_iam-tags.md#access_iam-tags_control-resources) to IAM users and roles\.
+You can add custom attributes to IAM resouces in the form of a key\-value pair\.
+For more information about tags for IAM resources, see [Tagging IAM resources](id_tags.md)\.
+You can use `ResourceTag` to [control access](access_tags.md#access_tags_control-resources) to AWS resources, including IAM resources\.
 However, because IAM does not support tags for groups, you cannot use tags to control access to groups\.
-This example shows how you might create a policy that allows deleting users with the **status=terminated** tag\.
+This example shows how you might create an IAM policy that allows deleting users with the **status=terminated** tag\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 ```
 {